eth-p/uni-chip8/docs/project/item-description/chip-8-programs.md

 ## Developer Notes

-We will be using [this assember](https://github.com/wernsey/chip8/blob/master/README.md) by Werner Stoop for the meanwhile.
+We will be using [this assember](https://github.com/wernsey/chip8/blob/master/README.md) by Werner Stoop in the meanwhile.
 We will be using our own assembler after it is completed.